Schools, districts and governments use a whole range of different measures to keep students safe in schools.

 These traumas can affect their concentration, motivation, as well as their focus.
 Violence or fear of violence can lead to substantial deterioration of academic performance.
 Knowing and being aware of these stats can help us learn how we can improve the situation and what we can do to make it better.

 The good news is that it hasn’t!
-Even though 2018 was an extremely terrible year for schools and campuses, a study suggests that school violence has been decreasing.
+In fact, a study suggests that school violence has been decreasing.
 Most people think that school violence has increased just because there has been an increase in multiple-victim, school-associated deaths.
 Even though the number of multiple-victim school-associated deaths has been on the rise, the fact is that school violence rates have been decreasing since 1999.

-This means that there has been a decrease of 5%.
-Although this may not seem as a significant decrease, the fact that school violence has been decreasing is encouraging.
+Although there has not been a significant decrease, the fact that school violence has been decreasing is encouraging.